U.S. to seek 'good faith' agreements with China: Commerce Secretary

 NEW YORK (Reuters) - U.S. President Donald Trump will seek “tangible” agreements on trade with China when he visits the country next month, but results on key issues such as market access may take longer, U.S. Commerce Secretary Wilbur Ross said on Wednesday.

-Ross said the United States is seeking “immediate” results, like the deals American companies GE (GE.N) and Boeing Co (BA.N) struck in Saudi Arabia in May, as “a sign of good faith.”
+The United States is seeking “immediate” results, like the deals American companies GE (GE.N) and Boeing Co (BA.N) struck in Saudi Arabia in May, as “a sign of good faith,” Ross said.

-But, speaking at the Paley International Council Summit in New York, Ross said questions on market access, intellectual property rights and tariffs are more complex and will take a longer time to negotiate.
+But, speaking at the Paley International Council Summit in New York, he acknowledged that market access, intellectual property rights and tariffs are more complex and will take a longer time to negotiate.

 Trump administration efforts on trade continue on multiple fronts, with U.S. negotiators grappling with Canada and Mexico on updating the North American Free Trade Agreement (NAFTA).

 Trump will head to Asia from Nov.
-3 to 14 to visit Japan, South Korea, China, Vietnam and the Philippines for talks that will include discussions on trade.
+3 to 14 for discussions on issues including trade.

-Ross on Wednesday described Chinese President Xi Jinping as a “Mao-like” figure after a week-long Communist Party conclave after which the country unveiled on Wednesday a new leadership line-up without naming a clear successor.
+Ross on Wednesday described Chinese President Xi Jinping as being elevated to a “Mao-like” status after the Communist Party concluded a week-long conclave and, on Wednesday, unveiled a new leadership line-up without naming a clear successor.

-The Trump administration is seeking agreements with China on market access, respect for intellectual property rights and to resolve what he said is an imbalance in tariffs on automobiles, among other issues, according to Ross.

 Despite Trump’s fierce criticism of China’s trade practices during the presidential campaign, he has mostly held off on any major trade action while his administration works with Beijing on issues including conflict with North Korea.

-On NAFTA, Ross said “we’re just now getting to the really hard issues,” and said talks would likely continue past an initial year-end deadline, to March.
+On NAFTA, Ross said “we’re just now getting to the really hard issues,” and said talks would likely continue to March, past an earlier year-end deadline.
 He did not outline which issues were sticking points.
+The latest round of formal discussions are slated to take place in Mexico City next month.

-Trump, who blamed NAFTA for shifting U.S. manufacturing jobs to Mexico during his election campaign last year, has repeatedly vowed to scrap the treaty unless it can be renegotiated on terms more favorable to the United States.
+Trump, who blamed NAFTA during his election campaign last year for shifting U.S. manufacturing jobs to Mexico, has repeatedly vowed to scrap the treaty unless it can be renegotiated on terms more favorable to the United States.

+Ross said he had strong expectations for a congressional deal on tax cuts.

+Speaking at an event hosted by The Economic Club of New York on Wednesday, Ross said the administration’s proposal to repeal deductions for state and local taxes may be refurbished by introducing income thresholds.

 Reporting by Trevor Hunnicutt; Editing by Chizu Nomiyama and James Dalgleish